senocak/Spring-Kotlin-Batch-RediSearch/redis-search-medium-article.md

 ```
 Then, redis configuration should be set to match your Redis instance.
 You can use either Jedis or Redisson based on your preference.

+## Spring Data Redis @Indexed vs Redisearch Indexing
+### @Indexed Annotation
+The `@Indexed` annotation is used to mark fields that should be indexed by Spring Data Redis.
+This allows for efficient querying of these fields using Redis commands.
+However, it does not provide the advanced search capabilities that RediSearch offers, such as full-text search, geo-spatial queries, or complex filtering.

+- Maintains secondary indexes per property by writing Redis SETs keyed by `entity:field:value` that point to entity keys.
+- Optimized for equality lookups; multi-criteria combine sets with SINTER.
+- No native geo, full‑text, prefix, fuzzy, or numeric range indexes.
+- Queries often degrade to scans for ranges/sorting; pagination is client‑side.
+- Synchronous index updates on writes via Spring Data mapping → consistent immediately after save.
+- Minimal infra (no modules), small runtime footprint, simple to use.
+- Choose @Indexed if you only need exact matches on a few fields, small/medium datasets, and minimal infra.

+### Redisearch Indexing
+RediSearch provides a powerful indexing engine that supports complex queries, including full-text search, geo-spatial queries, and numeric range filtering.
+It allows for more advanced search capabilities compared to the basic `@Indexed` annotation.

+- Module‑backed inverted indexes over HASH/JSON with field types: TEXT, NUMERIC, GEO, TAG.
+- Native full‑text, numeric ranges, geo radius, tag filters, sort, projections, highlighting, aggregation.
+- Server‑side query language (FT.SEARCH) with LIMIT/OFFSET, cursors, and scoring.
+- Indexing is asynchronous → eventual consistency right after bulk inserts.
+- Requires Redis Stack/RediSearch module; higher memory use but purpose‑built structures for search.
+- Operational limits like OFFSET cap (10k) and cursor usage for deep pagination.
+- Choose RediSearch if you need geo, ranges, full‑text, sorting, projections, deep pagination, or large datasets.

+### Compare
+- RediSearch delivered sub‑30ms geo/range queries at scale and avoided heap pressure by doing server‑side filtering/pagination.
+- Repository/RedisTemplate approaches slowed down and could hit OutOfMemoryError on large key scans.

 ## Setting Up RediSearch Indexes
 ### Redisson Implementation
 With Redisson, creating a RediSearch index is straightforward and type-safe: